neoforged/.github/primers/26.2/index.md

         - `vertexBufferSlice` - The resulting vertex buffer containing the `MeshData`
         - `writeSortedIndexBuffer` - Writes the sorted vertices to an index buffer.
     - `StagingBuffer` - A buffer for staging changes to write at a later point in time.
+        - Many of the methods or logic were originally part of `UberGpuBuffer`.
     - `Tesselator` class is removed
     - `TlsfAllocator`
         - `$Block` instance fields are now `public` from package-private